iver-wharf/iver-wharf.github.io/docs/usage-wharfyml/variables/variable-syntax.md

 Variables may not be used in:

 - ❌ input variable names
-- ❌ keys in the .wharf-ci.yml (ex: stage names, step names, environment names, etc.)
+- ❌ keys in the .wharf-ci.yml (ex: stage names, step names, env names, etc.)

 ## Example